 Mr. Schwartz is a former registered pharmacist who practiced at a nationally recognized medical center and in community pharmacy, advising doctors and patients about prescription medications.
 This medical training that Schwartz received as a pharmacist allows him to recognize the full extent of a client’s major injuries and extensive medical tests and treatment in an effort to obtain the highest injury settlement.
 Since 1975, Gerald A. Schwartz has devoted his practice to helping people fight for justice - a passion he developed in law school.
 In 2006, he was elected President of the Virginia Trial Lawyers Association.

 Gerald Schwartz is often asked to train lawyers on how to win Virginia personal injury cases.
-Mr. Schwartz instructs practicing lawyers how to be better trial lawyers as a faculty member of the Virginia College of Trial Advocacy.
-For the past 10 years, Schwartz has also been called upon to teach new lawyers how to handle personal injury cases at the Virginia State Bar’s “First Day in Practice Seminar” for new lawyers.
+Mr. Schwartz has instructed practicing lawyers how to be better trial lawyers as a faculty member of the Virginia College of Trial Advocacy.
+Schwartz has also taught new lawyers how to handle personal injury cases at the Virginia State Bar’s “First Day in Practice Seminar” for new lawyers.
 In 2007, Schwartz was recognized as a “master advocate” and was asked to present the “One Man” Virginia Trial Lawyers Association’s “Master of Advocacy” full day seminar in Richmond, Norfolk, Roanoke and Fairfax, Virginia.

 Gerald Schwartz is passionate about helping his clients rebuild their lives after a traumatic injury.
 His commitment to community service is carried out through pro bono representation, too.
 Schwartz was recognized by the American Association for Justice and United States Supreme Court Justice Stephen Breyer for his pro bono work representing victims of the September 11th attack on the Pentagon.
 Schwartz says, “I will never forget my client’s thank-you note which said, ‘You were there when I needed help the most - you are my hero.’”